seapagan/bundle-repo/README.md

-**Bundle Repo** is a rewrite of the original [Repopack](https://github.com/yamadashy/repopack) project, though none of the source code was used or even looked at.
+**Bundle Repo** is a rewrite of the original [Repopack](https://github.com/yamadashy/repopack) project, though none of the source code was used or even looked at (the output file header however was heavily borrowed from).
 The idea was to create a similar tool from scratch, with a few enhancements and improvements.
 It's also part of my journey to learn Rust and build useful tools for all.

 ## License